mmamaev/timeboard/doc/source/making_a_timeboard.rst

                             start='01 Oct 2017', end='31 Dec 2017',
                             layout=org)
     ---------------------------------------------------------------------------
-    UnsupportedPeriodError                    Traceback (most recent call last)
+    UnacceptablePeriodError                    Traceback (most recent call last)
     ...
-    UnsupportedPeriodError: Ambiguous organizing: W is not a subperiod of M
+    UnacceptablePeriodError: Ambiguous organizing: W is not a subperiod of M

 Indeed, a week may start in one month, and end in another, therefore it is not obvious to which span such a base unit should belong.